While there may not be a definitive way to determine whether or not a person has the baseline comedy talent to do well as a comedian…

 Know this before you move forward:

 All laughter is a shared and voluntary response.
 A comedian cannot “force” anyone or any audience to laugh.

-Comedians cause audiences to laugh hard and frequently as a result of skill and ability to use their sense of humor when developing and delivering a stand-up comedy routine.
+Comedians cause audiences to laugh hard and frequently as a result of their skill and ability to use their own unique sense of humor when developing and delivering a stand-up comedy routine.

 Here’s another way to think of stand-up comedy:

 Powerful stand-up comedy is a focused, refined and honed representation of who you already are and the sense of humor that you already have.

 Where talented folks run into difficulty is in the process of effectively harnessing and applying the well developed sense of humor they already have on the stand-up comedy stage at every juncture.

 Now What’s The Problem?

 If you spend any time on this blog you will discover a host of problems and roadblocks that keep talented and funny individuals from making progress as a comedian.